Seasons of Louisiana

 You can tell something about Louisiana's flair for the flavorful just by looking at our calendar.
 There are more than four seasons in Louisiana, and every one of offers a tasty surprise that welcomes visitors year-round.
+Discover when seafood is in season in Louisiana to discovering some extra seasons you never knew existed - #OnlyLouisiana!
 From crawfish season to Mardi Gras season, you might just love them all!
 Share or pin this infographic with share buttons to the left of this page.

 Seasons of Louisiana

 Crawfish Season in Louisiana

 The crawfish are abundant in Louisiana late winter through early spring.
 Whether you are a purist and like to boil them or whether your taste buds are more decadent and prefer a crawfish Étouffée, either way, these crustaceans are delicious and served up by the pound.
 Learn how to eat crawfish and get the crawfish boil recipe.

 Where to find it: Ponchatoulas in Ruston, Crawfish House and Grill in Opelousas, Boudreau and Thibodeau's Cajun Cookin' in Houma and so, so, so many places in between.

 Crab Season in Louisiana

 Louisiana blue crabs are quite a delicacy and can be found late spring through early fall.
 Found in dishes ranging from crab dip appetizers to crab and shrimp gumbo, Louisiana blue crabs are a sweet, succulent treat.
 Get the recipe for Creole Crab Dip.

 Where to find it: Seafood Connection in New Iberia and Seafood Palace in Lake Charles are just a sampling.